Column Element

 Column Sizes

-A Column can only be placed inside a Container element, and it will always base its divisions on the parent container’s width.
+A Column can only be placed inside a Container Element, and it will always base its divisions on the parent container’s width.
 Most of the time, this will be the Site Width you’ve set for the site.
-For example, if you’ve set the Site Width to be 1200px, then a 1/2 column will be 600px wide, minus any column spacing you’ve set.
+For example, if you’ve set the Site Width to be 1200px, then a 1/2 Column will be 600px wide, minus any Column spacing you’ve set.
 Below you can see the possible preset Column sizes when added to the page.

 • 1/1 – A one whole column is 100% of its container.